OSInside/cloud-builder/doc/source/index.rst

   repo see: :ref:`sources`

 The Messaging API:
-  {CB} services uses the Apacke Kafka message broker to communicate for request and response information.
+  {CB} services uses the Apache Kafka message broker to communicate for request and response information.
 From a {CB} implementation perspective other brokers could be added via a new interface class.
 However, it depends on the broker features if it makes sense to use this message broker together with {CB}.
-Apacke Kafka was choosen because it allows for the *Publish/Subscribe* mode and for the *Shared Queue* mode in a nice way.
+Apache Kafka was choosen because it allows for the *Publish/Subscribe* mode and for the *Shared Queue* mode in a nice way.
 Especially The *Shared Queue* mode in combination with the topic partition setup